Brian's Guide to

 Punctuality and future improvements

 Also on the horizon is a massive timetable overhaul called "Deutschlandtakt".
 This plan, which is very similar to Switzerland's timetable scheme, will standardize and harmonize the schedules so that there will be connections between the big cities at 30 minute intervals at the same clockface time each hour, with regional traffic at interchange stations then being coordinated in the intervening time so that transfers are easier.
-It was initially planned to implement this in 2030, but recent reports are that this deadline may have been too ambitious.
+It was initially planned to implement this in 2030, but recent reports are that this deadline may have been too ambitious given the network upgrades now being undertaken as well as just the sheer scope of the program.

 Strike!